 You must tell the other directors and members if you might personally benefit from a transaction the company makes.
 For example, if the company plans to enter a contract with a business owned by a member of your family.

-There are other duties you must perform as a company director.
-For example, you must:
+Other duties you must perform as a company director include:

 - applying confidentiality about the company’s affairs

 Contact your professional adviser or trade association to find out more.